cocos/cocos-docs/en/scripting/reference/coding-standards.md

     };
     ```

-- Use underscores `_` when naming private attributes
+- Use underscores `_` when naming private attributes:

     ```ts
     // bad